-Samsung thought it was ready with the Galaxy Fold - cue Foldgate - which Huawei perhaps learnt from to some degree with the Mate X (since suffering elsewhere for different reasons due to US trade wars) and other makers going unsurprisingly quiet over the matter (yes, Xiaomi, we're looking at you).
+Samsung thought it was ready with the Galaxy Fold - cue Foldgate - which Huawei perhaps learnt from to some degree with the Mate X (since then suffering elsewhere for different reasons due to US trade wars) and other makers going unsurprisingly quiet over the matter (yes, Xiaomi, we're looking at you).

 Here we run through the hurdles thus far and the reason why, right now, no company is yet ready to release a foldable smartphone.